 - BRAIN BREAK: Get up and find a space.
 Sing and do the actions for “Head, Shoulders, Knees, and Toes.”

-- FIND A FRIEND: Find a friend with something in common.
-Listen to the teacher for direction.
-E.g., letters in the first name, play the same sport.
+- FIND A FRIEND: Find a friend with whom you have something in common.
+Listen to the teacher for directions.
+For example, letters in the first name play the same sport.

-- EXTREME ROCK, PAPER, SCISSORS: In this rock, paper, scissors tournament, everyone starts off playing with a partner.
-The winner of each round stays standing, while others sit down.
-The game keeps going until the last person wins their game.
+- EXTREME ROCK, PAPER, SCISSORS: In this rock, paper, scissors tournament, everyone starts playing with a partner.
+The winner of each round stays standing while others sit down.
+The game keeps going until the last person wins the game.

 Encourage kids to participate in social-emotional learning activities: